JetBrains/kotlin-web-site/pages/docs/reference/classes.md

 </div>

 In fact, for declaring properties and initializing them from the primary constructor, Kotlin has a concise syntax.
-Also, use a [trailing comma](coding-conventions.html#trailing-commas) when declaring class properties:
+Also, the Kotlin code style recommends using a [trailing comma](coding-conventions.html#trailing-commas) when you declare class properties:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>